-- Open windows and turn on fans to increase air flow.
+- Open windows and turn on fans to increase airflow.
 Good ventilation helps radon disperse naturally.

 - If your home has a crawl space, make sure the vents are fully open all year long.
-However, in some climates, this may result in an energy loss or frozen pipes.
+However, in some climates, this may result in energy loss or frozen pipes.

 - Remember: These steps are not a substitute for mitigation.
 If your home needs mitigation, these steps will help until you can have it done.

-- Certified Radon Mitigation Contractors (PDF)
+- Certified Radon Mitigation Contractors Publication

 - What is a Radon Mitigation System?